 Let me start with a story that I don’t think I’ve ever shared here.
 Several years before I moved to France, an older, well-traveled friend warned me about the French.
 I had plans to go to Paris later that month and she wanted to prepare me.

 At that time, I hadn’t met Tom yet and moving here wasn’t even on my radar.
 I had very limited first-hand knowledge of France.
 This friend who had been to France many times for her job told me about Paris and what French people were like.
 She was convinced that all French men only want to get in your pants and will lie to you.
 That the French are arrogant, standoffish and focused on appearances.
-She really let it rip!
+She really let all the French people stereotypes rip!

 What she said made me really anxious about going to France and I nearly cancelled my trip.
 None of it was positive and I didn’t like anything about what she had to say.
 My friend was someone I looked up to, and since she traveled to Paris regularly, what she was saying carried weight.

 Luckily, I went to Paris as planned and had a blast.
 My own experiences were nothing like hers.
 That’s the point I want to make here.
 We all live our own lives and our experiences won’t all be the same.
 That’s a beautiful thing.